Price Discrimination in International Airline Markets: Model

 \subsection{Demand}

-Let $N_t$ denote the number of individuals that \textit{arrive} in period $t\in\{1,\ldots,T\}$ to consider buying a ticket.
-We model $N_{t}$ as a Poisson random variable with parameter $\lambda_t\in\mathbb{N}$, i.e., $\E(N_t)=\lambda_t$.
-The airline knows $\lambda_t$ for $t\in\{1,\ldots,T\}$, but must make pricing and seat-release decisions before the uncertainty over the number of \textit{arrivals} is resolved each period.
-The arrivals are one of two types, for-business or for-leisure.
-The probability that a given individual is for-business varies across time before departure and denoted by $\theta_t \in[0,1]$.
+Let $N_t$ denote the number of nonstop individuals that \textit{arrive} in period $t\in\{1,\ldots,T\}$ to consider buying a nonstop ticket, where $T<\infty$ is the flight date.
+We model $N_{t}$ as a Poisson random variable with parameter $\lambda_t^n\in\mathbb{R}_+$, i.e., $\E(N_t)=\lambda_t^n$. {Additionally, let $C_t$ denote the number of connecting passengers that utilize the airplane in period $t\in\{1,\ldots,T\}$.
+We model $C_{t}$ also as a Poisson random variable with parameter $\lambda_t^c\in\mathbb{R}_+$, i.e., $\E(C_t)=\lambda_t^c$.} The airline knows $(\lambda_t^n,\lambda_t^c)$ for $t\in\{1,\ldots,T\}$, but must make pricing and seat-release decisions before the uncertainty over the \emph{realized} number of passenger arrivals is resolved each period.
+The {nonstop} passengers are one of two types, business or leisure.
+The probability that a given individual is business varies across time before departure and is denoted by $\theta_t \in[0,1]$.